CSC207-UofT/course-project-group-044/design-document.md

 ### - Dependence Injection Pattern

 The dependency injection is to create objects outside the mthod body and pass each objects (or perhaps a list of objects) into other object and to solve hard dependency (First class can create an instance of a second class inside its body by using operatory new().
 In our project we apply this design pattern into shift controller.
 For example, we have method called findEventByDate in shift controller which is supposed to display the event that argument passed in.
 So in our original design, we create a empty ArrayList and use new() generator to create Event to pass to empty ArrayList and eventually add this ArrayList to model.addAttribute("events", ArrayList) to display our event, however, it creates hard dependency and one change in Event can easily cause other change in shiftcontroller.
 By using dependence injection pattern, we create ArrayList<Event> events and let all the event created by eventservice(which is use case)passes to that ArrayList<Event> and eventually we add this ArrayList to model, which avoid directly creaing new() event and avoid hard injection.
+Same design pattern is also appied.
+Same idea is applied to addMeeting method in ShiftController.

 ### - Observer Pattern